-Community Forums › Forums › Design Tips and Tricks › how to change text title to logo graphic?
+Community Forums › Forums › Archived Forums › Design Tips and Tricks › how to change text title to logo graphic?

-This topic contains 5 replies, has 3 voices, and was last updated by Tony @ AlphaBlossom 4 months ago.
+- This topic has 5 replies, 3 voices, and was last updated 11 years, 2 months ago by Tony @ AlphaBlossom.

 -